-This level of manufacturing maturity is typical for the mid-point of the Engineering and Manufacturing Development (EMD) Phase leading to the CDR.
-Technologies should be assessed at a minimum of TRL 7.
+This level of manufacturing maturity is typical for the completion of system detailed design activity in the EMD Phase leading to the Critical Design Review (CDR).
 System detailed design activity is nearing completion.
 Material specifications have been approved and materials are available to meet the planned pilot line build schedule.
 Manufacturing processes and procedures have been demonstrated in a production representative environment.
 Detailed producibility trade studies are completed and producibility enhancements and risk assessments are underway.
 The cost model has been updated with detailed designs produced in a production relevant environment, rolled up to system level, and tracked against allocated targets.
 Unit cost reduction efforts have been prioritized and are underway.
 Yield and rate analyses have been updated with production representative data.
 The supply chain and supplier quality assurance have been assessed and long-lead procurement plans are in place.

 Manufacturing plans and quality targets have been developed.
 Production tooling and test equipment design and development efforts are initiated and validation plans for Special Test Equipment/ Special Inspection Equipment (STE/SIE) are complete.

-MRL 8: Pilot line capability demonstrated; ready to begin Low Rate Initial Production (LRIP)
+MRL 8: Pilot line capability demonstrated; ready to begin Low-Rate Initial Production (LRIP)

-This maturity level is associated with manufacturing readiness for a Milestone C decision, and entry into initial production (LRIP).
-Technologies should have matured to at least TRL 7 or 8.
-Detailed system design is complete and sufficiently stable to enter low rate production.
-All materials, manpower, tooling, test equipment, and facilities are proven on the pilot line and are available to meet the planned low rate production schedule.
+This maturity level is associated with manufacturing readiness for a Milestone C decision, and entry into LRIP.
+Detailed system design is sufficiently stable to enter low-rate production.
+All materials, manpower, tooling, test equipment, and facilities are proven on the pilot line and are available to meet the planned low-rate production schedule.
 STE/SIE has been validated as part of pilot line validation in accordance with validation plans.
-Manufacturing and quality processes and procedures have been proven on a pilot line and are under control and ready for low rate production.
-Known producibility risks and issues pose no significant challenges for low rate production.
+Manufacturing and quality processes and procedures have been proven on a pilot line and are under control and ready for low-rate production.
+Known producibility risks and issues pose no significant challenges for low-rate production.
 Cost model and yield and rate analyses have been updated with pilot line results.
 Supplier qualification testing and first article inspections have been completed.
 The industrial base has been assessed for Milestone C and shows industrial capability is established to support LRIP.

-MRL 9: Low rate production demonstrated; Capability in place to begin Full Rate Production (FRP)
+MRL 9: Low-rate production demonstrated; Capability in place to begin Full Rate Production (FRP)

-At this level, the system, component, or item is in production, or has successfully achieved low rate initial production.
-Technologies should have matured to TRL 8 or 9.
-This level of readiness is normally associated with readiness for entry into full rate production (FRP).
+At this level, the system, component, or item is in production, or has successfully achieved low-rate production.
+This level of readiness is normally associated with readiness for entry into FRP.
 All systems engineering/design requirements should have been met such that there are minimal system changes.
 Major system design features are stable and have been proven in operational test and evaluation.
 Materials, parts, manpower, tooling, test equipment, and facilities are available to meet planned rate production schedules.
 STE/SIE validation maintained and revalidated as necessary.
-Manufacturing process capability in a low rate production environment is at an appropriate quality level to meet KC tolerances.
+Manufacturing process capability in a low-rate production environment is at an appropriate quality level to meet KC tolerances.
 Risks and issues managed with monitoring ongoing.
 LRIP cost targets have been met, and learning curves have been analyzed with actual data.
 The cost model has been updated for FRP and reflects the impact of continuous improvement.